+Electricity

-Electricity Repair Category 2 Notes There are some mixed age aspects evident to the electrical apparatus, including a PVC style consumer unit.
-A qualified electrical contractor should provide further advice with regards to all/any necessary remedial works.
+Repair Category 2

+Notes There is an original PVC style consumer unit.
+On this basis, a qualified electrician should provide further advice with regards to all/any necessary remedial works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.